JordanFlood/JordanFlood/README.md

 # 💫 About Me:

-I'm a **Data Analyst** hailing from the lush, green landscapes of Ireland, currently soaking up the sun and culture in Spain.
+I'm a **Data Analyst** hailing from Ireland, currently soaking up the sun and culture in Spain.
 With a passion for turning raw data into compelling stories and actionable insights, I thrive on challenges that can stretch my analytical skills.

 # 🌱 **Always Learning:**